Heath scores as US women tie England 2-2 at SheBelieves Cup

 Fran Kirby found Parris with a pass, then she dribbled once before beating Franch in the 52nd minute to give England the lead, putting the pressure on the Americans who won their first three visits to this stadium.

-U.S. coach Jill Ellis started substituting soon after, sending in Christen Press for Mallory Pugh, and defender Becky Sauerbrunn, who sat out the Americans’ 2-2 tie against Japan in the opener of this tournament with an injury, replaced Rose Lavelle in the 61st minute.
-Ellis said Friday that Sauerbrunn was “highly unlikely” to play in Nashville.
+Ellis started substituting soon after, sending in Christen Press for Mallory Pugh, and defender Becky Sauerbrunn, who sat out against Japan with an injury, replaced Rose Lavelle in the 61st minute.

 Follow Teresa M. Walker at www.twitter.com/teresamwalker